 - The device must have a live Internet connection, one that permits communication with the URL my.intuiface.com

 - For Windows PCs, port 8000 must be open.
-To open it, run the Intuiface Configuration Tool as directed, making sure the the Remote Actions option is selected.
+To open it, run the Intuiface Configuration Tool as directed, making sure the Remote Actions option is selected.

-- Player must be running
+- Player must be running on all platforms other than Windows.

 - In the "Manage My Players" view, select the device you wish to assign a nickname.